Macrometacorp/docs/docs/_photoniq/prerendering/index.md

 Dynamic Prerendering works by running a full version of a web browser, such as Chrome, in a server environment.
 This browser loads the entire web application, including executing all JavaScript, just like a user's browser would.
 Once the JavaScript has finished executing, the prerendering service takes a snapshot of the resulting HTML and serves this static version to the client.

-This process is transparent to the end user.
-When a user or a search engine crawler makes a request to a website, the server determines whether to serve the dynamic or prerendered version of the site.
-This decision can be based on various factors, such as the type of user agent making the request.

 ## Features

 Key capabilities of Dynamic Prerendering include: